 \Retirees selecting one of the HRA plans will also receive annual credits to use for eligible medical expenses.
-For 2016, the credits are \$400 for the Gold Plan, \$200 for the Silver Plan and \$100 for the Bronze plan.
-For members participating in the BCBSGa or UnitedHealthcare plans, wellness credits up to \$480 are available to those completing certain wellness requirements.
-It is assumed that 50% of eligible plan participants receive the additional wellness credits.
+For 2019, the credits are \$400 for the Gold Plan, \$200 for the Silver Plan and \$100 for the Bronze plan.
+For members participating in the Anthem or UnitedHealthcare plans, wellness credits up to \$480 are available to those completing certain wellness requirements.
+Claims are adjusted for HRA credits and it is assumed that 50% of eligible plan participants receive the additional wellness credits.